Sri Lanka vs India: Harmanpreet Kaur stars as India complete 3-0 series clean sweep

 The pair stitched a 59-run partnership for the second wicket before Sri Lanka fought back into the innings.

-Bhatia was the first to depart mis-timing a lofted shot straight to mid-off.
+Bhatia was the first to depart mistiming a lofted shot straight to mid-off.
 Rashmi Silva, playing in only her second ODI, struck twice in an over dismissing Verma for 49 before getting rid of Harleen Deol two balls later.

 Deepti Sharma and Richa Ghosh departed 14 balls off each other as India went from 89/1 to 124/6 within a span of nine overs.

-Harmanpreet Kaur was joined by Pooja Vastrakar as the duo began rebuilding the Indian innings.
+Harmanpreet Kaur was then joined by Pooja Vastrakar as the duo began rebuilding the Indian innings.

 Kaur, who missed out on a fifty in the first ODI, blunted the momentum gained by the Lankan spinners early on in her innings clubbing a six and a four off Rashmi Silva.